juanlatorre/awesome-stars/README.md

 ## Assembly

 - [JustRegularLuna/rpp-backup](https://github.com/JustRegularLuna/rpp-backup) - This repo is for Red++ v3, which is the latest playable version.
-The repo for v4 has been made "Private" while the update has been on hold, since it is not in a playable state at the moment.
+The repo for v4 is not in a playable state at the moment, but dev will be resuming soon.

 ## Batchfile